Here's How To Read Your Eye Prescription and Impress Your Optometrists

 DV and NV

 These abbreviations stand for distance vision and near vision.
-The number that accompanies “DV” will indicate whether you are nearsighted or farsighted (more on that below).
+The number that accompanies “DV” will indicate whether you are nearsighted (also known as myopia) or farsighted (known as hyperopia).
+More on that below.

 If your prescription has an NV number, it means your lenses are only to be worn for close-up activities, like reading.